google/dnae/README.md

-    -   Have a look at the sample service in folder “services/service-example” to see how you can interact with the DoubleClick APIs through the connectors included in DNA, how to get the configuration data from an external Spreadsheet, how to elaborate the data before pushing it to Big Query and so on..
+    -   Have a look at the sample service in folder “services/service-example” to see how you can interact with the DoubleClick APIs through the connectors included in DNAE, how to get the configuration data from an external Spreadsheet, how to elaborate the data before pushing it to Big Query and so on..